kevinw/kevinw.github.com/_posts/2017-09-22-game-failures.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xHiIlt9ReuY" frameborder="0" allowfullscreen></iframe>

-I would say for this game that the secret time sink--the mammoth iceberg of work lurking beneath the surface--was the combination of getting the controls right, and of establishing a visual language for which things on screen can manipulated.
+I would say for this game that the secret time sink was the combination of getting the controls right, and of establishing a visual language for which things on screen can manipulated.
 I wanted it to work on iPads, and I struggled awhile with how to let people rotate things around in an intuitive way.
 After a long time I eventually settled on a solution where you can touch and drag *any* laser and move it, even if it's been reflected in mirrors 30 times before--the game will try to rotate it's originating laser gun so that it points to where your finger ended up.
 It feels nice!
 But it wasn't easy to get right.
 These are the kinds of polishing-things-till-they-feel-ok-hills I died on.

 There was one major thing I did better this time around--I did do a lot more playtesting with this game.
-I took it to local games events in on an iPad and showed it to people, and to their friends who don't even play games.
-I got good feedback about where people got stuck, and what people found cool.
-I got people ages from 8-60 excited about it.
-That was always very motivating!
+I took it to local games events in on an iPad and showed it to people, and to friends who don't play games.
+I got good feedback about where people got stuck or what they found cool.
+I got people ages from 8-60 excited about it and it felt good.

-I learned a bit of Blender to be able to make abstract geometrical shapes and walls and gears.
+I learned a bit of Blender to be able to make abstract geometrical shapes and walls and gears and more stuff.
 I struggled with making things look "good enough."
 I experimented with color palettes.
-I ended up adding a kaleidoscopic feedback loop thing in the background that gave the game more of a distinct look:
+I did end up adding a kaleidoscopic feedback loop thing in the background that gave the game more of a distinct look:

 <img src="/img/gamefailures/lwr_2.jpg">

-In the end though, the game still only has 16 levels, and I got tired of working on it.
+In the end though, I felt myself running out of steam.
+At current count, the game still only has 16 levels I place in the "finished" category.
+There's another 40 that need work, or express redundant concepts, or for whatever reason don't fit into a larger whole.

 <img src="/img/gamefailures/lwr_3.jpg">